ekazanov/BaseApp/README.md

 For the every message type (apart the exit message) which can be sent to a worker a developer should develop a message handler.
 A message handler is a UserWorker class method.
-The message body is passed to a message handler as a `message_body` named argument.
+A message body is passed to a message handler as a `message_body` named argument.

 The developer should also register a message handler in a